John Wain: Life and education

 Wain was born and grew up in Stoke-on-Trent, Staffordshire, the son of a dentist, Arnold Wain, and his wife Annie, née Turner.
 He had an older sister and a younger brother, Noel.
 After attending Newcastle-under-Lyme High School, he entered St. John's College, Oxford, gaining a first in his BA in 1946 and an MA in 1950.
 He was a Fereday Fellow of St John's between 1946 and 1949.

-On 4 July 1947, Wain married Marianne Uffenheimer (born 1923 or 1924), but they divorced in 1956.
+On 4 July 1947, Wain married Marianne Urmston (born 1923 or 1924), but they divorced in 1956.
 He then married Eirian Mary James (1920–1988), deputy director of the recorded sound department of the British Council, on 1 January 1960.
 They had three sons and lived mainly in Wolvercote, Oxford.
 Wain married his third wife, Patricia Adams (born 1942 or 1943), an art teacher, in 1989.
 He died in Oxford on 24 May 1994.

 Literary career

 Wain wrote his first novel, Hurry on Down, in 1953: a comic picaresque story about an unsettled university graduate who rejects the standards of conventional society.
 Other notable novels include Strike the Father Dead (1962), a tale of a jazzman's rebellion against his conventional father, and Young Shoulders (1982), winner of the Whitbread Prize, in which a young boy deals with the death of loved ones.

-Wain was also a prolific poet and critic, with critical works on fellow Midland writers Arnold Bennett, Samuel Johnson (winning him the 1974 James Tait Black Memorial Prize), and on Shakespeare.
-Others on whom he wrote included the Americans Theodore Roethke and Edmund Wilson.
+Wain was also a prolific poet and critic, with critical works on fellow Midland writers Arnold Bennett, Samuel Johnson (winning him the 1974 James Tait Black Memorial Prize), and Shakespeare.
+Others for whom he wrote included the Americans Theodore Roethke and Edmund Wilson.
 He himself was the subject of a bibliography by David Gerard.